jalizadeh/Notes/Programming/git.md

 ## First Repository:
 	(open cmd)
-	make & go inside the forlder
+	make a folder & go inside it

 	git init				 // to initialize an empty repository

 	git status 				 // current branch and status

 	git add <filename>			// to add a single file git add *.<extension>		// add files by their extension